antor44/livestream_video/README.md

 A: The absence of a precompiled and packaged distribution for "playlist4whisper" is due to the constant changes and optional optimizations in the underlying "whisper-cpp" Linux program.
 Providing the source code allows users to adapt to these modifications and optimize performance based on their hardware and preferences.

 Additionally, "playlist4whisper" relies on the included bash script "livestream_video.sh".
 This script can be executed independently, supporting accessibility technologies.
 It can also run on Linux terminals without a desktop environment and potentially be used as a server application in multi-instance and multi-user scenarios, making it versatile for various use cases.
-Providing the source code enables expert users to customize and adapt the programs to their specific needs and environments.
+By providing the source code, advanced users can review or customize the programs to suit their specific requirements and environments.

 **Q: Some streams don't work, especially with upper and lower qualities, and sometimes timeshift doesn't work?**

 A: Streams can often experience interruptions or temporary cuts, and their proper functioning in playlist4whisper can also depend on the ads they insert, and in other cases on whether yt-dlp and streamlink support the frequent changes made by various online video providers.

-In general, processing online videos is very difficult due to the nature of different video codecs and network protocols used on servers and their various implementations, or due to incorrect metadata information, or because of the difficulty of recording and cutting videos with ffmpeg.
+In general, processing online videos is very difficult due to the nature of different video codecs and network protocols used on servers and their various implementations, or due to incorrect timestamps and metadata information, or because of the difficulty of recording and cutting videos with ffmpeg.
 To add the somewhat random nature of the artificial intelligence algorithm for transcription.

 **Q: How does timeshift work and where are the files stored?
 Can I save these videos?**